-Figure IV.3: example of a domain splitting with 9 processors and no east-west cyclic boundary condition One also defines variables nldi and nlei which correspond to the internal domain bounds, and the variables nimpp and nimpp which are the position of the (1,1) grid-point ment of T_g , a global array (whole domain) by the relationship :
+Figure IV.3: example of a domain splitting with 9 processors and no east-west cyclic boundary conditions.

+One also defines variables nldi and nlei which correspond to the internal domain bounds, and the variables nimpp and nimpp which are the position of the (1,1) grid-point in the global domain.
+An element of T_l , a local array (subdomain) corresponds to an element of T_q , a global array (whole domain) by the relationship: